adsherpa/zf-doctrine-data-fixture/README.md

 * The ServiceManager is injected into each DataFixtureManager at getServiceLocator() so you can use instantiators which run from that level.
 This makes the DataFixtureManager work like a plugin manager defined with `$serviceListener->addServiceManager()`.
 * You cannot use abstract factories.
 Each fixture must be individually configured.
 * You can use initializers.
 I suggest you do.
+* Do not use constructor (dependency) injection.
+The Doctrine fixture `Loader` creates fixtures even if they are already loaded in the fixture manager so any fixtures created via factory cannot use constructor injection.

 History
 -------